sivers/pig/README.md

 That's it!

 The Ruby example code here works perfectly, so I'm curious to see how it would work in other languages.

+If you want to write one, please:

+1. fork
+2. make a subdirectory with the name of your language (like "Ruby/" and "Rust/" here) with all code inside
+3. update this README.md to add the INSTALL instructions for your language, like lines 12-17 of this README.md
+4. pull request